Ashhas/Mapme/README.md

 # Map Me - Flutterized
 :earth_americas: This project is a Flutterized version of the [Map Me] project.
-Track your walking route and see the distance and time.
+Tracks your location and see details of the route: speed, elapsed time and distance covered.
 The goal of the project is to practice recreating UI elements and getting familiar with the [google_maps_flutter] package.
 (No data gets saved!)

 ## Screenshots